 About Special Olympics Rhode Island

-Special Olympics is a global movement that unleashes the human spirit the transformative power and joy of sports, every day around the world.
-Through sports, health, education and community programming, Special Olympics is tackling inactivity, intolerance, isolation and injustice that people throughout the world face, especially people with intellectual.
+Special Olympics is a global movement that unleashes the human spirit through the transformative power and joy of sports, every day around the world.
+Through sports, health, education and community programming, Special Olympics is tackling inactivity, intolerance, isolation and injustice that people throughout the world face, especially people with intellectual disabilities.

 Special Olympics Rhode Island is one of the state’s most dynamic programs, providing over 1,600 year-round sports training and athletic competition opportunities to more than 3,200 children and adults with intellectual disabilities.
 Special Olympics Rhode Island hosts over 40 statewide tournaments and competitions each year in 21 official and demonstration sports.